CANTUS-Project/api/source/http_methods.rst

 ---

 The `GET <https://tools.ietf.org/html/rfc7231#section-4.3.1>`_ method returns one or more resources in the response body, depending on the URL, request headers, and request body.
-The meaning of the request body is different depending on the "action" implied by the URL: for view and browse URLs, the request body is ignored; for search URLs, the request body contains the search query.

-Many people and Web frameworks appear to believe that GET requests may not have a request body, but RFC 7231 clearly specifies that request bodies are permitted but do not have a defined meaning.
-With the previous paragraph, their meaning becomes defined for Cantus servers and user agents.
+For the Cantus API, request bodies are ignored.

 .. _`head http method`:

 HEAD
 ----

-In theory, the `HEAD <https://tools.ietf.org/html/rfc7231#section-4.3.2>`_ method is a GET request that returns only response headers without a response body.
-In effect, user agents can use a HEAD request like a resource-specific or search-query-specific OPTIONS request, in that the response headers contain information about the fields and resources that would be returned in the response body (being the resources themselves).
+The `HEAD <https://tools.ietf.org/html/rfc7231#section-4.3.2>`_ method is effectively a GET request without a response body.
+In effect, user agents can use a HEAD request like a resource-specific OPTIONS request, in that the response headers contain information about the fields and resources that would be returned in the response body of the corresponding GET request.

-The API author guesses there will be two primary purposes for HEAD requests.
-First, to determine whether a resource has changed (by using the :http:header:`ETag` header, for instance).
-Second, to determine the characteristics of a search result without downloading and inspecting all results.

 .. _`search http method`:

 SEARCH
 ------

-The SEARCH method, defined in `RFC 5323 <http://tools.ietf.org/html/rfc5323>`_, may be supported in future versions of the Cantus API.
-For now, please use the search URLs described in :ref:`searching`.
+The `SEARCH <http://tools.ietf.org/html/rfc5323>`_ method is like a GET request with search query parameters held in the request body.
+For now, the Cantus API's use of the SEARCH method is not compliant with the RFC 5323 definition, and using the method according to the standard specified in RFC 5323 results in unknown operation.
+In the future, the Cantus API may use a standards- compliant implementation of the SEARCH method.

+Refer to :ref:`searching` for information on how to prepare a search query.